 So what happens when your style isn't telling the truth about who you are?
 It may be time to change it.

-Work environments are as diverse as the people who inhabit them.
-And, some might say, dressing to be compatible with your work environment is more confusing than ever.
+Professional environments are as diverse as the people who inhabit them.
+And, some might say, dressing to be compatible is more confusing than ever.

-Your office may require professional attire, but when you meet for lunch with a client, he shows up in jeans.
+Your workplace may require professional attire, but when you meet for lunch with a client, he shows up in jeans.

 There's nothing wrong with this.
-Even if you knew he would wear jeans, you still must abide by your company's policy.
+Even if you knew he would wear jeans, you still must abide by your company or school's policy.

-However, when working with clients, especially in a sales capacity or as a representative of your organization or in a sales capacity, it's important to meet them where they are.
+However, when working with clients or donors, especially as a representative of your organization or in a sales capacity, it's important to meet them where they are.
 If your style of dress isn't in sync, try and let your personality match your client's formal or casual style without compromising your "bottom line" standards of professional attire.

-Put your client or visitor at ease with a sincere compliment, or just a friendly smile and warm greeting.
+Put your visitor or client at ease with a sincere compliment, or just a friendly smile and warm greeting.

 But if your company's dress code is loosely interpreted by management, it's anyone's guess how to dress.

 In this case, and even with strict dress code policies, dress how you want others to perceive you.
 Do you want to project a polished and professional image?
-A good rule of thumb is to err on the side over over-dressed rather than under-dressed.
+A good rule of thumb is to err on the side of classy rather than too casual.

 Just because conservative or professional dress is required doesn't mean you can't add a splash of color (tie, shirt, or jewelry) to compliment your gregarious personality.
 Claim your business or casual style with accessories that are uniquely you.